chef/chef-vault/README.md

 To set 'client' as the default mode, add the following line to the knife.rb file. knife[:vault_mode] = 'client'

+By default, the node_name attribute will be used as the default admin when creating and updating vaults.

-To set the default list of admins for creating and updating vaults, add the following line to the knife.rb file. knife[:vault_admins] = ["example-alice", "example-bob", "example-carol"] (These values can be overridden on the command line by using -A)
+To set additional admins for creating and updating vaults, add the following line to the knife.rb file. knife[:vault_admins] = ["example-alice", "example-bob", "example-carol"] (These values can be overridden on the command line by using -A)